jannis-maier/EdgeIntegrationCellExercise/exercises/ex4/README.md

 ![](/exercises/ex4/images/04_07_01_0010.png)

-8. Double click on the authentication policy and navigate to the property sheet at the bottom.
-By default "Basic" is not enabled and for this exercise, you should enable the Basic checkbox from the multi-select drop-down and click on Save
+8. Double click on the Authentication policy and navigate to the property sheet at the bottom.
+By default "Basic" is not enabled and for this exercise, you should enable the Basic checkbox from the multi-select drop-down and click on Save.

 ![](/exercises/ex4/images/04_07_02_0010.png)

 9. Click on the Authentication policy and you should see a pop-up with a set of actions.
-Click on the "+" icon
+Click on the "+" icon and select the **Surge Protection** policy from the drop-down to add the policy to your API.

 ![](/exercises/ex4/images/04_08_0010.png)

-10. Select the surge protection policy from the drop-down and add the Surge protection policy.
-The policy protects the target endpoint from a sudden spike in incoming requests.
+10. The policy protects the target endpoint from a sudden spike in incoming requests.
 Navigate to the highlighted section below in the property sheet of the policy and fill in the details as shown in the UI.
-We are effectively configuring the policy to allow only 5 calls in a span of 10 seconds
+We are effectively configuring the policy to allow only **5** calls in a span of **10** seconds.

 ![](/exercises/ex4/images/04_09_0010.png)

-11. Click on Request Reply and when the pop-up opens, click on the "+" icon.
-Select "XML to JSON Converter" from the drop-down.
-Configure the step in accordance with the highlighted section shown in the UI and click on Save
+11. Click on **Request Reply** and when the pop-up opens, click on the "+" icon.
+Select **XML to JSON Converter** from the drop-down.

 ![](/exercises/ex4/images/04_10_01_0010.png)

+12. Configure the step in accordance with the highlighted section shown in the UI and click on Save.

 ![](/exercises/ex4/images/04_10_02_0010.png)

-12. Now we are ready to deploy the API on Edge.
+13. Now we are ready to deploy the API on Edge.
 Click on "..." icon on the top right corner and from the dropdown select "Deploy".
-During creation we had already configured the runtime profile and the hence this would deploy the API to the configured edge runtime profile
+During creation we had already configured the runtime profile and the hence this would deploy the API to the configured edge runtime profile.

 ![](/exercises/ex4/images/04_11_0010.png)

-13. Post a successful deployment , the status field for the API should change from "Not deployed" to the corresponding state.
-In the UI, the highlighted section shows that the API is successfully deployed and is ready for execution
+14. Post a successful deployment , the status field for the API should change from "Not deployed" to the corresponding state.
+In the UI, the highlighted section shows that the API is successfully deployed and is ready for execution.

 ![](/exercises/ex4/images/04_12_0010.png)

-14. Navigate out of the edit view by selecting "Cancel" from the dropdown as shown
+15. Navigate out of the edit view by selecting "Cancel" from the dropdown as shown.

 ![](/exercises/ex4/images/04_13_0010.png)

 15. Now we would navigate to the monitoring shell navigation item on the left and select "Integrations and API".
-Post the selection , we would select the edge runtime profile from the dropdown.
+Post the selection, we would select the edge runtime profile from the dropdown.

 ![](/exercises/ex4/images/04_14_0010.png)

-16. Under the Manage Integration Content section , click on the highlighted tile to navigate to the list view of all the deployed artifacts
+16. Under the Manage Integration Content section , click on the highlighted tile to navigate to the list view of all the deployed artifacts.

 ![](/exercises/ex4/images/04_15_0010.png)

-17. Select the artifact "Teched2023 API Artifact userxx" and you should see the endpoint which would be used to access the API.
-Click on the highlighted icon and this copy the deployed url to the clipboard.
-From the dropdown below , change the log level to "Debug" as shown below.
-Confirm the change on the dialog box which appears post the log level is changed from the dropdown.
+17. Select the artifact "API Artifact userxx" and you should see the endpoint which would be used to access the API.
+Click on the highlighted icon and copy the deployed url to the clipboard.

 <br>![](/exercises/ex4/images/04_16_0010.png)
 <br>![](/exercises/ex4/images/04_17_0010.png)